Justin Arbuthnott PhD Scholarship in Modern Irish History

-This Scholarship is designed to promote the better understanding of Ireland and various complex relationships which link Ireland and the UK by facilitating study by postgraduate students of the University of Edinburgh.
+This scholarship aims to promote the better understanding of Ireland and various complex relationships which link Ireland and the UK by facilitating advanced study by PhD students in modern Irish history at the University of Edinburgh.

 It is named for Justin Arbuthnott, who was drowned along with three friends one night in July 1989 when their boat capsized off the coast near County Donegal in Ireland.

 All four were in their early 20's and were students at the University of Edinburgh where they had first met and become close friends.

 The scholarship will be awarded on the basis of academic merit.
 Candidates must have, or expect to obtain before commencing the PhD, a UK 2:1 honours degree in a relevant discipline and a relevant masters degree with an overall mark of at least 65%, or the international equivalent.

 Applications are invited from candidates who have applied to a PhD programme in History, Scottish History or Economic and Social History.
 Candidates must be able to clearly demonstrate how their project contributes to the field of British/Irish relations.

 Eligible applicants should complete an online scholarship application